cloud-66-internal/help.cloud66.com/_prepress/tutorials/prepress-dns.md

 Before you start, please check you have the following:

-- **A Cloud 66 Account** — If you don't already have one, <a href="[https://app.cloud66.com/users/sign_up](https://app.cloud66.com/users/sign_up)" target="_blank">sign up for a Cloud 66 account</a>.
+- **A Cloud 66 Account** — If you don't already have one, [sign up for a Cloud 66 account](https://app.cloud66.com/users/sign_up).
 You'll get free unlimited access to all products for 4 weeks.
 - **An existing Prepress application set up in Cloud 66** — To make the most of this tutorial you need to have an app already set up in Cloud 66.
-Follow our [Getting Started guide](http://127.0.0.1:4000/prepress/quickstarts/getting-started.html) if you're not sure how to do this.
+Follow our [Getting Started guide](/prepress/quickstarts/getting-started.html) if you're not sure how to do this.
 - **A registered domain** — You need to have full administration rights to the domain and access to the interface that allows you to change its DNS records.

 ## Setting up a Custom Domain